DOI-ONRR/doi-extractives-data/_how-it-works/disbursements.md

 ## Disbursements and location

 The distribution of disbursements often depends on the geographic source of the revenue.
 The largest geographic categories that govern disbursements are _onshore_ and _offshore_.
-For example, state governments receive a portion of revenue from onshore extraction on federal land in their state, and 100% of disbursements to the Reclamation Fund come from onshore revenues.

 ### Disbursements from onshore revenues